srmoore5/FacebookUpdateTwitterBot/README.md

 Eventually this project could include sites other than Facebook.
 I would also like to have the relevant tweets collected in blog format as well.
 I am not certain whether this should be part of the current project.

+This bot is capable of searching based on certain key terms two different ways.
+This is the preparation step before it actually has the capacity to perform scheduled tweets.
+It can search from the command line and then retweet specific terms ex: facebook security.
+It can also use random search terms through the random module.

+This bot is also connected to total disclosure's twitter and facebook security's twitter.
+I currently have one follower as of 5/1/14.

+Link to the twitter account: